jaypyles/anirra/README.md

 ## Configuration

-There are a few set of environment variables you can use to customize the app.
+There are a few set of environment variables you can use to customize the app (all are completely optional).

 ```
 APP_MODE=(DEV || PROD) # defaults to PROD in the docker-compose.yml